goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 </details>
 <br/>

+Embeddings are a vital part of LLMs, because they determine the very understanding of tokens.
+[ADD_CONTENT]

 **Problem**

+[ADD_CONTENT]

 > learning high quality representations can be challenging.
 They should ideally
 > model both (1) complex characteristics of word